YKZDY/Uni-Qt/README.md

 - [pysideuic](https://github.com/bpabel/pysideuic)
 - [pyside-uicfix](https://github.com/jerch/pyside-uicfix)

 All the codes of these references have been included in Uni-Qt package with some secondary developments.
-So generally, you don't need an additional downloads.
+So generally, you don't need an additional download.

 ### Usage